OneSparse/OneSparse/README.md

 [Graph algorithms via SuiteSparse:GraphBLAS: triangle counting and K-truss](http://faculty.cse.tamu.edu/davis/GraphBLAS_files/Davis_HPEC18.pdf)

+# development

-If you have docker installed, run `./test.sh` to build a docker with postgres:11 and GraphBLAS compiled with debug symbols on.
+If you have docker installed, run `./test.sh` to build a docker container with postgres:11 and GraphBLAS compiled with debug symbols on.
 This will automatically run test.sql.
 If you provide any argument to test.sh the container will not be immediately cleaned up, and you can access the database directly with `./psql`

 DONE-ish: